JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 ### Using Plot Recipes

-StatPlots.jl adds the `marginhist` multiplot via a plot recipe.
+StatsPlots.jl adds the `marginhist` multiplot via a plot recipe.
 For our data we will pull in the famous `iris` dataset from RDatasets:

 ```julia